cBournhonesque/lightyear/PROMPT.md

   - we add 'prediction' but not 'authority' (authority is unknown)

+# Authority
+- make it as optional as possible if feature is not active

 # Mode

 The thing is that we don't want to penalize cases where there is only one ReplicationSender in the world: